parse-community/docs/_includes/flutter/files.md

 Have a look at the example application for a small (non web) example.

-When uploading or downloading a file, you can use the `progressCallback`-parameter to track the progress of the http request.
+When uploading or downloading a file, you can use the `progressCallback` parameter to track the progress of the HTTP request.

+The following is an example for showing an image from a `ParseFileBase`:

 ```dart
 //A short example for showing an image from a ParseFileBase
 Widget buildImage(ParseFileBase image){